gaehlerm/SoftwareEngineering/README.md

 ## Functional programming

 # 16. Classes
-// There’s still much left to write here.
-Break up a class is one half of the functions uses one half of the variables and the other half goes together.

 // write a struct coordinate as an example?

 The C programming language was specified well before object-oriented programming was developed.
 It doesn’t support classes.
-But it has something very similar, structs.
-It is the same as a dataclass in python.
+But it has something very similar: structs.
+It is roughly the same as a dataclass in python.
 A struct is a user defined object that contains all kind of different variables.
 It is also possible to nest structs into each other.
 Structs are extremely useful as they allow us to store different data together inside a single object.
 It’s like a toolbox.
 You may also store functions within a struct, though this is generally not done.
 At least not in C++.
 For this purpose, we have classes.

 Nowadays structs or dataclasses are not that much used anymore.
 Especially the java community seems to avoid such kind of objects at all cost.
 Though there is absolutely nothing wrong about structs.
 In fact, structs are really helpful.
 Code without structs is like a plumber without a toolbox.
 It helps you sort your stuff.

 Classes are pretty much the same as structs.
 Besides some technical details, the only real difference are the encapsulation of variables and functions and the introduction of inheritance.
 You can decide for each one of the variables and functions to be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.

 But more powerful is not always better.
-If you have a gun, you can shoot yourself in your foot.
+A gun is more powerful than a knife, but at the same time it is also more dangerous.
+You can easily shoot yourself into the foot.
 So actually, it’s not the best idea to own a gun because the danger may be bigger than the advantages.
 With great power comes great responsibility!

 If you are not so used to working with classes, this may be very confusing.
 Why would you like to make anything private at all?
 Isn’t it easier to make everything public?

 Indeed, this is a very important question.
 Even extremely important.
-Once you can create a class and decide right away which members should be private or public you are already a fairly good programmer.
+Once you are able to create a class and decide right away which members should be private or public you are already a fairly good programmer.
 To make it short, it has to do with power once more.

 Let’s figure out why there should be private variables and functions at all.
 We need something where you face only the surface of it and you only have very few ways to interact with it.
 It’s not hard to find an example.
 This description holds for almost everything around you.
 For example, your car.
 It is a highly complex object.
 It contains an engine, breaks and tons of other parts.
 You don’t even want to know.
 You only want it to drive.
 You need the speed bar, the brake pedal and the steering wheel.
 As well as some other gadgets that we ignore here.
-You have this absolutely massive objects and you can do only three things with it: turn the steering wheel, push the speed bar and push the brake pad.
+You have this absolutely massive object and you can do only three things with it: increase the velocity, reduce the velocity and change the direction of the car.
 And miraculously that’s all you need.
 As long as your car is running you don’t care about anything else.
 I correct myself: you don’t want to know about anything else.
 Everything else works automatically.
 It’s like magic.
 You don’t want to tweak the fuel pump, change some engine settings or fiddle around with the steering wheel servo control.
 It works and it’s fine.
 You don’t want to deal with any internals of the car.
 You don’t even want to be able to take care of these parts.
 These are private parts of the car and are not to be touched by you.
 Only a mechanic should be able to maintain them.

 There is one very simple rule of thumb which parts of a class should be public or private.
 If a class has no functions, it’s a struct and all variables should be public.
 Otherwise as few functions as possible should be public and all variables are private.
 But we’ll look at this rule in more detail in the next section.